azzindani/01_Streamlit/README.md

 ## Web App Link

+You can preview the dashboard via desktop or mobile phone

 Disclaimer:
 * This project are using the free hosting provider only, so you will find delay issue during web app preview.
 * Sometime the web app loading is slow.